-The subsections below describe the potential effects that Draft DEDP could have on the natural environment in general, as a pretext to the identification and assessment of adverse effects on European sites (Section 3 and 4 of this NIS).
-A number of elements of Draft Waterford DEDP have the potential to lead to environmental and ecological impacts.
-Potential risks to the natural environment arising from Draft DEDP are as follows:
+The subsections below describe the potential effects that draft DEDP could have on the natural environment in general, as a pretext to the identification and assessment of adverse effects on European sites.
+A number of elements of draft Wexford DEDP have the potential to lead to environmental and ecological impacts.
+Potential risks to the natural environment arising from draft DEDP are as follows: